What is induction heating?

 Customer success stories

 Induction is used in a wide range of applications and industries, including oil and gas pipelines, heavy equipment construction, and maintenance and repair of mining equipment.
 Read more about some success stories.

 A North American oil pipeline maintenance operation had used a combination of propane torches and electrical resistance to heat pipe before welding encirclement repair sleeves or STOPPLE fittings to the pipeline's 48-inch girth.
 While many repairs could be made without having to stop oil flow or drain it from the pipe, the presence of the crude itself hampered welding efficiency due to the heat sink effect of the flowing oil.
 Propane torches required constant interruption of welding to maintain heat, while resistance heating provided continuous heat but often couldn't meet required temperatures.

 RESULTS: The company turned to induction heating and reduced cycle time on encirclement sleeve repairs from eight to 12 hours to four hours per girth weld.
 For preheating a STOPPLE fitting repair, cycle time was cut from 12 to 18 hours to seven hours per girth weld.

 Natural gas pipeline

-A power plant builder was constructing a natural gas power facility in California.
-Boilermakers and pipefitters had been experiencing construction delays due to the preheating and stress relieving methods they were employing on the plant's steam lines.
-One of the biggest problems on this job was reliability of the electrical resistance equipment, which suffered from contactor and connector failures and broken wires on the heating pads during stress relieving.
-Extensive rework as a result, combined with long heating cycles, was delaying construction significantly.
-The company brought in induction heating technology in an attempt to increase efficiency, particularly for work on medium-to-large steam lines, as these pieces take the most heat-treating time required on a job site.
+During construction of a natural gas power facility in California, boilermakers and pipefitters were experiencing construction delays due to inefficient preheating and stress relieving methods on the plant's steam lines.
+One of the biggest problems was reliability of the electrical resistance equipment, which suffered from contactor and connector failures and broken wires on the heating pads during stress relieving.
+The result was extensive rework and long heating cycles, which delayed construction significantly.
+The company switched to induction heating to increase efficiency.